leobudima/elogii-blog/content/the-delivery-management-software-market-how-to-choose-the-solution-that-works-for-your-delivery-in-2020.md

 It’s much easier to teach and train staff to use the new system, which means it's much more scalable to use and implement organization-wide.

 But we also wanted the transition to be as painless as possible.
-We understand that not all organisations want to have a full-blown API integration from day-one, and so all data can also be seamlessly added and exported from the system using CSV files.
+We understand that not all organisations want to have a full-blown API integration from day one, and so all data can also be seamlessly added and exported from the system using CSV files.

 You can either use our CSV templates to import your data, or create your own custom mappings to your existing CSV files.
-Our workflows are designed to be as simple, seamless and easy-to-use for everyone.
+Our workflows are designed to be as simple, seamless, and easy-to-use for everyone.

 ## Give customers a delivery service they deserve.